Does Hypnobirthing Really Work?

-Words like, pain free, perfect, silent and deeply meditative are just some of the things I have heard claimed about hypnobirthing from a ‘one-size fits all’ perspective.
-And quite honestly that message is as much as a dis-service to women and birthing people who want and deserve to feel great and powerful about their birth experience, as the trite spouted by the other end of the spectrum, that birth is something to be endured for the sake of the beautiful little baby you get to hold at the end.
+More people who may or may not have had their own hypnobirth experience, have been talking about what hypnobirths ‘SHOULD’ be like.
+Pain free, silent and deeply meditative are just some of the statements I have heard claimed in from a ‘one-size fits all’ perspective.
+And quite honestly that message is as much as a dis-service to women who want and deserve to feel great and powerful about their birth experience, as the trite spouted by the other end of the spectrum, that birth is something to be endured for the sake of the beautiful little baby you get to hold at the end.

 Hypnobirthing isn’t about how loud or quiet you are.